chentianran/chentianran.github.io/teaching/linalg/syllabus.markdown

 ### What we will learn

 Linear algebra is the fundamental language for manipulating high-dimensional data.
+It is also the gateway to higher level mathematics.
-We will cover...
+In this semester, We will cover...

-* Systems of linear equations
+* Theory of systems of linear equations
+* Theory of determinant
 * Vector space operations
 * Matrix operations
 * Matrix determinant